masanao-aoki/wp_template/README.md

 ## Required plug-ins

--All In One SEO Pack
+* All In One SEO Pack
--Browser Shots
+* Browser Shots
--Custom Field Template
+* Custom Field Template